 Getting a wild foie is reason to rejoice.
 Especially for me.
 You see, I normally hate the texture of liver.
 Yes, I eat lots of livers throughout the year, but I mostly grind them into sausage, like my Italian mazzafegati, or mash them into a ravioli filling.
 I am particularly fond of a savory liver creme caramel, too.
 But straight-up liver?
 Not for me.

-Yet I do love foie gras, even though I know that the practice of force-feeding the ducks and geese, called gavage, is questionable.
+Yet I do like foie gras, even though I know that the practice of force-feeding the ducks and geese, called gavage, is questionable.
 That tube does hurt the birds a little, studies show, but not so much as the animal rights people would have you believe.
 There is a Spanish producer, Pateria de Sousa, that makes an exquisite foie without gavage by laying out lots and lots of figs, acorns, lupini beans and olives for their geese to eat in fall.
 The Spanish foie is not so large as French force-fed foie, but it did win a blind taste test in France in 2006.
 De Sousa’s foie has become the darling of the food world.

 The reason the Spanish method works is the same reason we hunters occasionally see our wild foie gras: Waterfowl instinctively gorge in late summer and autumn, first to prep for the migration south — often a flight of more then 2,000 miles — and then to recover from that long journey.
 The domestic Spanish geese (which are a cousin of our wild specklebelly geese here) are slaughtered right after they’ve gorged for their “migration.”